Want something easy to grow that will impress your friends? Then grow garlic!

 When it’s time to plant (late September or early October along the Front Range), break the bulbs apart gently.
 Don’t separate them too long before you plant or the individual cloves may begin to dry out and be less vigorous.

 Plant only the largest, plumpest cloves.
-Bigger cloves will grow into bigger bulbs.
+The bigger the clove the bigger the bulb it will produce.
 Tuck the cloves into your prepared site with the flat side down and the pointy side up.
 The top of each clove should be about three inches below the soil surface.

 Plant the cloves about six inches apart.
+Planting them closer makes it difficult to harvest without damaging adjacent plants.
 If you’re interested in keeping track of your different varieties, be sure to mark the rows as you plant with something sturdy that will still be there next spring.

 Water the bed well once you’re done.
 I give my garlic a few weeks of growing while the weather stays warm, then I mulch them heavily as the air temperature begins to drop.
 Mulching is important.
 I use a six-inch layer of pine needles.
 They’re light and won’t pack down, which is critical.
 And they’re free!